StrangeRanger/bash-style-guide/README.md

 ### Conditional Tests

-In Bash scripting, it's advised to use the `[[ ... ]]` syntax for conditional tests, which provides several advantages over the older `[ ... ]` or `test` constructs.
-This modern approach offers improved string handling and pattern matching capabilities and enhances script safety.
+When performing conditional tests, it is essential to use the appropriate syntax to ensure accurate and reliable evaluations.
+The `[[ ... ]]` construct is the recommended choice for conditional tests due to its enhanced features and improved safety over the older `[ ... ]` or `test` constructs.

 #### Benefits of `[[ ... ]]` Over `[ ... ]` and `test`

 - **Enhanced Features**: Supports advanced operations like regex matching and string comparison.
-For example, `[[ $name =~ ^A.+ ]]` checks if a variable starts with 'A', demonstrating more powerful pattern matching.
+For example, `[[ $name =~ ^A.+ ]]` checks if a variable starts with 'A'.
 - **Increased Safety**: Eliminates word splitting on variables containing spaces, preventing errors such as unintentional command execution or misinterpreted conditions.
 - **Greater Flexibility**: Provides a more readable and manageable syntax, particularly in scripts with intricate conditional logic.

 #### Guidelines for Conditional Tests

-- **Always use `[[ ... ]]` for conditional tests in new scripts** to leverage its enhanced capabilities and avoid common pitfalls associated with older syntax.
+- **Always use `[[ ... ]]` for conditional tests** to leverage its enhanced capabilities and avoid common pitfalls associated with older syntax.

 #### Examples